avrilfanomar/picat-plugin/README.md

 - **Syntax Highlighting**:
   - Highlighting for keywords, operators, strings, numbers, comments, etc.
   - Customizable colors through the IDE's color settings page
+  - Support for 'basic' module functions and operators

 - **Run Configuration**:
   - Configure the path to the Picat executable in Settings | Tools | Picat